collectivecardgame/library/website/blog/2019-11-20-play-pass-initial-rotation.md

 ### Future rotations

 In the future, rotation will be handled via a predefined process.
 The first time this will happen will be at the game’s anniversary (also the timing of the annual Wandervision Awards) in 2021, when the **standard set** of cards rotates so that only the previous 12 months of cards will be included.
 At this time we will also introduce a mode, called Legacy Mode, where all cards are playable.
+This will continue every year at the same time, rotating out cards so that only the previous 12 months are in the **standard set**.

 ## More info